thubregtsen/qhack/blogpost.md

 <p align="center">
 <img src="./blogpost_img/killed.png" alt="Killed" width="100"/>
 </p>
-The AWS cloud simulation took significantly longer than local simulation, so we opted out of using this service.
-The Rigetti machine through the AWS cloud servers did provide valuable insights in the performance of the kernel when subjected to noise, and was, apart from a factor 10 mistake, well within budget.
+The Rigetti machine through the AWS cloud servers provided valuable insights in the performance of the kernel when subjected to noise, and was, apart from a factor 10 mistake, well within budget.

 ### References